 The articles go in the wiki, the trope proposals go in the Trope Launch Pad, everything is nice, clean and natter-free.
-However, there's a problem: You liked natter, you enjoy discussing tropes and works with your fellow tropers, you love adding witty snark to the nearest Twilight or Eragon example...
-Worry not!
-There is a place where you can do all this and much, much more: The Forum,
+However, there's a problem: You liked natter, you enjoy discussing tropes and works with your fellow tropers, you love adding witty snark to the nearest Twilight or Eragon example.
+Well, worry not!
+There is a place where you can do all this and much, much more: the Forum!

-So...
-What's with this "forum" we keep talking about?
-Well, for starters, it allows a more fluid conversation between tropers, avoiding Conversation in the Main Page (or on the YMMV tab, for that matter — just because every trope there is subjective does not mean that conversation and debate is encouraged there, either).
+So, what's with this "forum" we keep talking about?
+Well, for starters, it allows a more fluid conversation between tropers, avoiding Conversation in the Main Page (or on the YMMV tab, for that matter—just because every trope there is subjective does not mean that conversation and debate is encouraged there, either).
 It also covers a broad spectrum of topics, meaning you can talk about pretty much anything you like.
-The forum is not, however, completely isolated from the wiki: It has a vital role in the administration of the site; trope renames, reworkings, and general wiki policies are all discussed in it.
+The forum is not, however, completely isolated from the wiki, and in fact has a vital role in the administration of the site.
+Trope renames, reworkings, and wiki policies are all discussed in it.

 Many subforums have a herald, dedicated to welcoming newbies and acting as a guide.
+The list can be found here.
 If you have any questions, feel free to contact them.
 But enough gushing, for those people who don't want to read through the detailed What Goes Where On The Forums guide, let's have a quick overview:

 Trope Repair Shop